North Lake Tahoe: precious sapphire of the Sierra, home to eclectic locals, and site of some of the region’s most jaw-dropping resorts.

 This resort ranks as one of the most family-friendly in the region.
 With a dedicated Child Ski Center and Ski School, Diamond Peak is the perfect place to introduce your little ones to skiing and snowboarding, and is equally as fun for mom and dad to hit the slopes.

-Squaw Valley: For Groups with Varied Levels
+Palisades Tahoe (Formerly Squaw Valley): For Groups with Varied Levels

-Alpine Meadows: For Adventurous Athletes
+Palisades Tahoe (Formerly Alpine Meadows): For Adventurous Athletes

 Live out your mountain dreams with charming chalet-style lodges nestled in the slopes.
 The laid-back style of Alpine Meadows’ lodging makes for a hospitable stay to unwind after a long day of mountain adventures.